huntdatacenter/docs/docs/coordination/agreements/get-going.md

 Together we can do so much.
 High-trust and high-paced science needs smooth and seamless coordination to fly.
 Thus, in the next step you will be asked to list a team of coordinators for five key areas: compliance, data, technical, knowledge and training.

 You and your coordinator team will be the main point of contacts for both your scientists in your labs and us.
-[Click here](/coordinator/roles/) to learn about the different roles and spend a few minutes reflecting on whom in your current team that might fit the roles before you move to the next section.
+[Click here](/coordinator/roles/) to learn about the different roles and spend a few minutes reflecting on those in your current team that might fit the roles before you move to the next section.

 #### 4. Send us your data space order